clairek09/MIC/Modules/M01-introduction-to-azure-virtual-networks/includes/3-configure-public-ip-services.md

 To ensure a static range of public IP addresses, you can create a public IP address prefix.
 You can't specify the addresses when you create the prefix, but after the prefix is created, the addresses will be fixed.
 The IP addresses will be a contiguous range.
 The advantage of a public IP address prefix is that you can specify firewall rules for these IP addresses with the knowledge that they will not change.
 You can assign the addresses from a public IP address prefix to any resource in Azure that supports public IP addresses.

+## Check your knowledge

+Choose the best response for each of the questions below.
+When you're done, select **Check your answers**.

 ## quiz title:

 ## Multiple Choice